secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 #### FY22 Bookings Policy

-This policy dicates the timing of opportunity closure in FY22 for all Sales-Assisted deals.
+This policy dicates the timing of opportunity closure for all sales-assisted deals.
 The purpose of this policy is to ensure forecast predictability and proper revenue recognition.

 **New Business/Add-On Opportunities:**
 - New Business and Add-On opportunities will be Closed Won no more than 15 days prior to the Subscription Start Date as reflected on the opportunity.